 Be encouraged, speak up about work-stress, reach out for support from people you trust, and actively seek solutions.
 Learn more ways to build resilience.
 Having greater levels of resiliency helps cushion us against the inevitable stressors of life, including in our workplaces.
 You may also like to grab a copy of my free eBook “How to Stress-Proof against Work-Stress” .
 You’ll find in it many more practical tips for effectively managing workplace stress.

 ROHAN WATSON is a member of the Australian Counselling Association and a general member of the International Association of Applied Neuroscience.
 He holds qualifications in Psychology, Counselling and Education from Monash University and USQ.
 As a Psychotherapist, Counsellor and Mental Health Researcher, Rohan is dedicated to helping unlock the potential in people to live life happily and more purposefully.

 Rohan provides specialist counselling and wellbeing coaching services to people from all walks and seasons of life by phone, video or face-to-face.
 He has facilitated and delivered mental health programs across rural and remote Australia and provides professional psychotherapy services to employees at all levels nationally through EAP based services.
-Rohan has a special interest in the online delivery of mental wellness programs and his current research for a Master’s thesis is focusing on early intervention mental wellbeing in SMEs.
-Learn more here.
+Rohan has a special interest in the online delivery of mental wellness programs and his current research is focusing on early intervention mental wellbeing in Australian SMEs.
+Learn more.